N-A-D/Rift/README.md

 [Game Programming Patterns](http://gameprogrammingpatterns.com/component.html)

 # Library overview
 Rift is an Entity Component System library written in C++ 14.
 It offers fast runtime speed by caching entities based on system search criteria.
 The framework operates in a similar way to that of a database.
-Entities are primary keys into a table (transposed) of components, where each row of the table is different component type.
-Systems submit functions to the table based on their search queries.
-These functions are then applied over every entity that match the given search criteria.
+Entities are keys (column indices) into a transposed table of components, where each row of the table is different component type.
+Systems query for entities and submit functions that will operate on each of them and their components, much like in database processing.
+A form of indexing is used to speed up the search for entities that match a system's search criteria.

+For information about the data structure used for index caching see this [link](https://www.geeksforgeeks.org/sparse-set/)

 ## Entities
 As mentioned earlier, entities are essentially column indices into a component type table.
 As such, `rift::Entity` is a convenience class for a `std::uint64_t` index.
 The index is composed of two parts: a version and the actual index.
 The version is necessary in order to reuse indices in the table.